History of tattooing: Samoa

-The traditional male tattoo in Samoa is called the pe'a.
+The traditional male tattoo in the Samoan Islands is called the pe'a.
 The traditional female tattoo is called the malu.
 The word tattoo is believed to have originated from the Samoan word tatau, coming from Proto-Oceanic *sau₃ referring to a wingbone from a flying fox used as an instrument for the tattooing process.

-When the Samoan Islands were first seen by Europeans in 1722 three Dutch ships commanded by Jacob Roggeveen visited the eastern island known as Manua.
-A crew member of one of the ships described the natives in these words, "They are friendly in their speech and courteous in their behavior, with no apparent trace of wildness or savagery.
-They do not paint themselves, as do the natives of some other islands, but on the lower part of the body they wear artfully woven silk tights or knee breeches.
-They are altogether the most charming and polite natives we have seen in all of the South Seas..."

-The ships lay at anchor off the islands for several days, but the crews did not venture ashore and did not even get close enough to the natives to realize that they were not wearing silk leggings, but their legs were completely covered in tattoos.

 In Samoa, the tradition of applying tattoo, or tatau, by hand has been unbroken for over two thousand years.
 Tools and techniques have changed little.
 The skill is often passed from father to son, each tattoo artist, or tufuga, learning the craft over many years of serving as his father's apprentice.
 A young artist-in-training often spent hours, and sometimes days, tapping designs into sand or tree bark using a special tattooing comb, or au.
 Honoring their tradition, Samoan tattoo artists made this tool from sharpened boar's teeth fastened together with a portion of the turtle shell and to a wooden handle.

 Traditional Samoan tattooing of the "pe'a", body tattoo, is an ordeal that is not lightly undergone.
 It takes many weeks to complete.
 The process is very painful and used to be a necessary prerequisite to receiving a matai title; this however is no longer the case.
 Tattooing was also a very costly procedure.